Niue Luxury Itinerary: 14 Days

 Niue Luxury Itinerary: 14 Days(c) niuepocketguide.com

-Day 7 – Go to a Niue Umu Night
+Day 8 – Delight the Senses at a Niuean Umu Night

-Both the Scenic Matavai Resort and the Hio Cafe & Bar put on Niuean Umu Nights where traditional local dishes are prepared in an underground oven in true Polynesian style.
+The Scenic Matavai Resort (Tamakautoga) and Lilo’s Restaurant (Hakupu) puts on Niuean Umu Nights where traditional local dishes are prepared in an underground oven in true Polynesian style.
 Try dishes, such as takihi, povi masima, moa Niue, faikai ika and much more.
-Both events also have musical entertainment, while the Matavai Resort also has fire-dancing.
+The resort also has musical entertainment, as well as Polynesian fire dancing, while Lilo’s is a lot more of a local event with authentic Niuean delicacies.

 Niue Luxury Itinerary: 14 Days(c) niuepocketguide.com